-The environmental status assessed on the basis of the abundance of cyprinids and mesopredators is generally not good.
-Good status is only achieved in 55 % of the assessed monitoring locations (15 out of in total 27 locations), and only in seven out of 16 assessment units (see table below).
+The environmental status of cyprinids and mesopredator abundance is generally not good.
+Good status is only achieved in 52 % of the assessed monitoring locations (15 out of in total 27 locations), and only 7 out of 16 assessment units achieve good status (see table below).
 In the locations classified as having not good status (12 locations), the abundance of cyprinids was too high in all but one (Hiiumaa, Estonia).

-There are some geographical patterns in the status of the indicator, and good status is not achieved in the Swedish part of the Quark and Åland Sea, in all Finnish coastal waters except for the Bothnian Bay, and in Estonian and Latvian coastal waters.
+There are some geographical patterns in the status of the cyprinids/mesopredators, and good status is not achieved in the Swedish part of the Quark and Åland Sea, in all Finnish coastal waters except for the Bothnian Bay, and in Estonian and Latvian coastal waters.

-In all but one of the locations classified as not good status, the abundance of cyprinids/mesopredators was at too high levels.
+In all but one of the locations classified as not good status, the abundance of cyprinids/mesopredators was too high.
 However, in the only Estonian location assessed (Hiiumaa), the abundances appear to be too low to reflect good status.

-Evaluations of the indicator were only carried out for cyprinids/mesopredators in the central and northern parts of the Baltic Sea since monitoring to support the indicator are currently lacking in Germany and Denmark.
+Evaluations of the indicator were only carried out for cyprinids/mesopredators in the central and northern parts of the Baltic Sea since monitoring to support the indicator is currently lacking in Germany and Denmark.